AAbella7529/AAbella7529/README.md

 :rocket: My purpose is to gain skills and experience in this field to future-proof my IT skills in the Digital Age, Digital Transformation, The Internet of Things and Artificial Intelligence.

-For coding I currently used: Python, Linux, Shell Bash Scripting, SQL and Command Prompt.
+For coding I currently used: Python, Linux, Shell Bash Scripting, SQL and PowerShell Prompt.

 I have a keen interest in Creativity and Web Design.